ByteProject/Puny-BuildTools/README.md

 **Atari ST**

 Infocom interpreter.
-This is Z-machine version 5.
+This is Z-machine version 5, so the BuildTools create a z5 story file for this target.

 **TI99/4a**